zkerkeb-class/bdd-services-Clement7892/README.md

-# bdd-services-Clement7892
+# bdd-services-AndreClaveria

 ## Description
-This is a microservice for the Clement7892 project.
+This is a microservice for the AndreClaveria project.

 ## Installation
 `ash